yeehaa123/elab/CHAT/lab.md

 This research builds on recent insights in collaborative living lab practices (Sauer, S. (September 2013) User innovativeness in Living Laboratories – Everyday user improvisations with ICTs as a source of innovation.
-PhD Thesis, University of Twente.
-Promotor: Prof. dr. N.E.J.
-Oudshoorn) where the importance of user-centered research in living labs is underlined, but that also stresses how more research about the actual role of “the user” (in this case, the humanities’ scholar) is required in order to more fully embrace the advantages of on- and offline collaborative practices.
+PhD Thesis, University of Twente) where the importance of user-centered research in living labs is underlined, but that also stresses how more research about the actual role of the user (in this case, the humanities’ scholar) is required in order to more fully embrace the advantages of on- and offline collaborative practices.
 The lab provides exactly such an opportunity.